 How do I go about applying for Route Authorisation?

-Those Clubs who are well versed and have experience in completing the Authorisation process may send their completed application forms and traces direct to the MSA as before:
+Those Clubs who are well versed and have experience in completing the Authorisation process may send their completed application forms and traces direct to the MSUK as before:

-Do I need to apply for an ACU permit before I apply for MSA Authorisation?
+Do I need to apply for an ACU permit before I apply for MSUK Authorisation?

-There is no requirement to apply for an ACU permit before you apply for MSA Authorisation.
-The quicker you can apply for the MSA Authorisation means you will stand a better chance in getting the route you want to run your event.
-The MSA work on a ‘first come, first served’ basis so the later you leave applying for your Authorisation may entail you having to amend your route if your route clashes with another Organiser.
+There is no requirement to apply for an ACU permit before you apply for MSUK Authorisation.
+The quicker you can apply for the MSUK Authorisation means you will stand a better chance in getting the route you want to run your event.
+The MSUK work on a ‘first come, first served’ basis so the later you leave applying for your Authorisation may entail you having to amend your route if your route clashes with another Organiser.

 What defines a Day time event as opposed to a night time event?